shon-otmazgin/lingmess-coref/README.md

 Custom dataset guidelines:
 1. Each dataset split (train/dev/test) should be in separate file.
 2. Each file should be in `jsonlines` format
-3. Each line in the file must include these fields:
+3. Each json line in the file must include these fields:
    1. `doc_key` (you can use `uuid.uuid4().hex` to generate)
    2. `text` or `tokens` field, if you choose to use `text` we will run [`Spacy`](https://spacy.io/) tokenizer.